Summer wedding season is fast approaching, leaving many men panicking about their attire.

 Go for Lighter Colors

-Dark clothing usually calls to mind the dreary, cold winter months.
+Dark clothing usually calls to mind the dreary, cold winter weddings.
 For a summer wedding, though, you want something fitting with the season.
-Besides, this is an occasion to have fun and to celebrate!
+Besides, this is an occasion to have fun and celebrate!

 Light colors aren’t only cheery and festive but are also great for keeping your temperature down.
 This is because they reflect the sun, whereas dark colors absorb the heat from the sun and hold it close to you.